How to Claim Work Injury Compensation for Work Accidents

 In addition, it is compulsory for all employers to purchase work injury compensation insurance for employees (whether local or foreign) who are doing:

-- Manual work, regardless of salary level
+- Manual work, regardless of salary level; and

 Such work injury compensation insurance will pay for claims that you make under WICA.
 But even if your employer hasn’t bought work injury compensation insurance for you, they will still have to pay your claim.